 I can be reached via email at firstname.lastname@example.org.
 However, please be respectful in allowing me ample time to respond.
 Instructional time does not allow for response to emails.

 Please come to class prepared with a couple of sharpened pencils and erasers.
 Some suggested materials are as follows: a 2 pocket folder (to bring home important papers, homework, graded assignments, and any information necessary to be sent home) and a composition notebook, a zippered soft pencil case (that will fit in the desk), a highlighter, sharpened pencils, pen, post-its, (2) 1 gallon ziplock bags-ONE WHICH WILL HOLD YOUR MATERIALS AND ONE WHICH WILL HOLD THE NOVEL YOU'RE READING, and 1-2 back up books (menaing books you're interested in reading).
-If you're unable to gather these materials please let me know and I will be happy to assist.**** Parent/Guardians please check their folder and planner every night and send it back with them for the next in-person learning day.
+If you're unable to gather these materials please let me know and I will be happy to assist.**** Parent/Guardians please check their folder and planner every night and send them back with it for the next day.
 The students are required to write their homework in their planner everyday.
 I will not be checking the planners daily unless your child has a note written in it, in which they should show me first thing in the morning.
 This will help to foster independence for middle school.

 **Your child's planner or contact via email (email@example.com) can also be used as a way to reach me and make sure we are doing our very best to work as a team to help your child reach their fullest potential.**